-Trim Pet's Claws Regularly - Even though laminate floors are durable, pet's claws may scratch the surface if they are not trimmed regularly.
+Trim pet's claws regularly - Even though laminate floors are durable, pet claws may scratch the surface if they are not trimmed regularly.

-Wipe Spills Immediately - When liquids get spilled on your laminate floor, use a slightly damp white cloth or paper towel to immediately blot up and dry the effected area.
+Wipe spills immediately - When liquids get spilled on your laminate floor, use a slightly damp white cloth or paper towel to immediately blot up and dry the affected area.
 For more difficult spots, follow the manufacturer's recommended cleaning procedures.